TKomericki/Rhetos-wiki/Create-your-first-Rhetos-application.md

 This is the source code of the Bookstore application.

 Rhetos DSL is a declarative language, and the source code should be viewed as a **set of features (statements)**.
 Each statement is starting with a *keyword* (Module, Entity, ShortString, AutoCode, ...) and some *parameters* after the keyword.
-Statements can be embedded in other statements.
+Statements can be nested in other statements.

 **Module** keyword represents a business module, and a namespace in C# code. **Entity** represents a business object (C# class) and a table in database that contains the object's data.
 The Book entity here contains some properties and some business features.
 These features are explained in later tutorial articles.